dnguyen2017/moose-models/README.md

 # ESA 2020 presentation abstract
-For additional details of analysis see
+For additional details of analysis refer to harvest_analysis.pdf in this repository.

 # Background/Question/Methods